fluidnetsc22/fluidnet_sc22/README.md

 4. Install cpp extensions for fluid solver:
 C++ scripts have been written using PyTorch's backend C++ library ATen.
 These scripts are used for the advectionn part and the non CNN pressure solvers.
-Note that the code uses helper functions from cuda samples, which is not always easily found when compiling, thus they are manually especified!(change to the correct path located in path of the cuda sources) From the main directory follow:
+Note that the code uses helper functions from cuda samples, which are not always easily found when compiling, thus they are manually especified!(change to the correct path located in path of the cuda sources) From the main directory follow:

 ```
 cd pytorch/lib/fluid/cpp
 CPATH=/usr/local/cuda-11.0/include:/usr/local/cuda-11.0/samples/common/inc python3 setup.py install